facebook/openzl/doc/mkdocs/doc/sddl/real-formats.md

 **Concepts Illustrated:**

 This example combines enums and the `in` operator for dispatch, grouped `when { ... }` checks, `pad_to`/`pad_align` for chunk sizing, nested unions for sample data, and switch expressions to resolve EXTENSIBLE GUIDs.
-It also demonstrates GUID validation, use of `size()` to confirm RIFF container sizes, and layered validation to keep `fmt`, `data`, and derived fields consistent.
+It also demonstrates GUID validation, use of `parsed_length()` to confirm RIFF container sizes, and layered validation to keep `fmt`, `data`, and derived fields consistent.

 ```sddl
 # WAV Extended Format - PCM/FLOAT (1-8 channels, 8-384kHz)